Bart Gets an Elephant: Plot

-Bart wins a KBBL radio contest after the station's DJs, Bill and Marty, call him, and he correctly recites the station's slogan.
-They give Bart the choice of two prizes: $10,000 in cash or a full-grown African elephant.
-Bart chooses the elephant.
-Bill and Marty are dumbfounded because the elephant is only a gag prize they never thought anyone would choose.
-They offer Bart several other prizes, mostly various ways of humiliating Principal Skinner, all of which he refuses.
+Bart wins a contest on Bill and Marty's radio show, and chooses the joke prize of a full-grown African elephant instead of the prize money.
 Word spreads throughout town about Bill and Marty's refusal to give Bart an elephant, leading to a flood of angry mail and letter bombs from the station's listeners.
 Bill and Marty's boss gives them an ultimatum: either find an elephant for Bart or lose their jobs to an automated DJ.
 They find an elephant and leave it on the Simpsons' front lawn.

 Bart names his new elephant Stampy and ties him to a post in the backyard.
 Lisa complains that keeping an elephant as a pet is cruel, while Homer worries that Stampy is too expensive to keep.
 Initially feeding Stampy on complimentary peanuts from Moe's Tavern and leaves from a public park, Homer attempts to offset Stampy's food costs, Bart and Homer exhibit him by charging customers to pet and ride him.
 After still failing to cover his budget, and driving away customers by raising admission fees into the thousands, Homer and Marge decide that Stampy must go.

-A representative of a game reserve tells the Simpsons its acres of open land similar to African savanna would be an ideal habitat for the elephant, but Homer rejects this idea because it includes no financial profit.
+A representative of a game reserve tells the Simpsons that the acres of open land on the reserve would be an ideal habitat for the elephant, but Homer rejects this idea because it includes no financial profit.
 Mr. Blackheart, a wildlife poacher, offers to buy Stampy.
-Homer eagerly agrees, but Bart and Lisa disapprove because Blackheart openly admits to being an ivory dealer (as well as a former seal clubber and President of Fox).
+Homer eagerly agrees, but Bart and Lisa disapprove because Blackheart openly admits to being an ivory dealer.

 Just as Homer and Blackheart reach a deal, Bart and Stampy run off and wreak havoc throughout Springfield.
-Initially misled by the trail of destruction left by a hurricane, the family finds them at the Springfield Tar Pits, where Homer gets stuck in a tar pit.
+Initially misled by the trail of destruction left by a tornado, the family finds them at the Springfield Tar Pits, where Homer gets stuck in a tar pit.
 After pulling Barney Gumble from the pit, Stampy frees Homer, who reluctantly agrees to donate the elephant to the wildlife reserve.
 Bart says goodbye to Stampy, who bullies the other elephants at the reserve for no apparent reason.
-The head of the reserve explains to Marge and Lisa that sometimes animals, like humans, are just big jerks.
-Homer headbutts the man's back, mimicking the tactic Stampy uses to herd the other elephants.